-The key question guiding this event is: How can UN agencies strengthen synergies, facilitate and better integrate climate actions into their strategies and policies?
+The key question guiding this event was: How can UN agencies strengthen synergies, facilitate and better integrate climate actions into their strategies and policies?

-Starting with short presentations, the event will explore concepts around common pool goods and services, systems approaches and the role of UN bodies.
-It will be followed with two to three-minute intervention statement from each leading UN agency.
+Starting with short presentations, the event explored concepts around common pool goods and services, systems approaches and the role of UN bodies.
+It was followed with two to three-minute intervention statements from each leading UN agency.

 Children and young people's human rights to a healthy ocean: their importance for climate change adaptation and mitigation